Why We Chose Mama Bear Legal Forms

 Attorney-Built DocumentsThese documents will be legally binding in your state.

-Your will lets you choose guardians for your kids and pets, tell your loved ones what to do with your stuff, and give gifts to people and charities.
+Tell loved ones what to do with your stuff, choose guardians for your dependents, and give charitable gifts.
 Married?
-Choose the spousal will package so you’re both covered.
+Get the spousal will package so you’re both covered.

 Medical Power of Attorney